Father and Son (song): Certifications

-Johnny Cash first covered the track in 1974 for his 48th album The Junkie and the Juicehead Minus Me.
-This cover, titled Father and Daughter (Father and Son), was a duet with Rosie Nix Adams (with lyrics adjusted to adhere to the different subject matter).

-A cover of Father and Son appeared on Cash's posthumous compilation release Unearthed (2003).
-This duet featured Fiona Apple, and retained the lyrics of the original.

 In popular culture

-Stevens' original recording is featured in the final scene of the 2017 film Guardians of the Galaxy Vol. 2.
-Peter Quill listens to the song during the funeral of Yondu, his surrogate father.
-Additionally, it has appeared on TV in Welcome to Wrexham (Season 1, Episode 17) and This Is Us (Season 6, Episode 3).
+Stevens' original recording is featured in the final scene of the 2017 film Guardians of the Galaxy Vol. 2, where Peter Quill listens to the song during the funeral of his adoptive father Yondu.
+On television, the song has been prominent on Welcome to Wrexham (season 1, episode 17), This Is Us (season 6, episode 3), Not Going Out (series 5, episode 2), and the season 3 finale of Ted Lasso (episode 12, So Long, Farewell).
+The song was also used at the beginning episode of "Beg, Bribe, Bully" for the TV series, Billions (season 5, episode 3).